lwang-genomics/NGS_pipeline/README.md

 ### Logging

-Each major processing step is logged to a file with command and execution details (\*.log).
+Each major processing step is logged to a file with command and execution details (sampleX.log).

 A test example:
 ```text